Arun-purakkatt/Biomechanical-features-of-orthopedic-patients/README.md

 # Biomechanical-features-of-orthopedic-patients
 Classifying patients based on six features-pelvic incidence ,pelvic tilt ,lumbar lordosis angle, sacral slope, pelvic radius,grade of spondylolisthesis

+Data for classifying patients based on two classes

 column_3C_weka.csv (file with three class labels)

 The first task consists in classifying patients as belonging to one out of three categories: Normal (100 patients), Disk Hernia (60 patients) or Spondylolisthesis (150 patients).